SmartBear/readyapi4j/CONCEPTS.md

 ## Execution modes

 No matter how you create JSON recipes; manually, via code, auto-generate, etc - they can be executed either locally using the Open-Source SoapUI execution engine - or remotely using the commercial ReadyAPI TestServer product.
+Recipes are executed by RecipeExecutors - which can be created for either local or remote execution.

 ### Local Execution